Embedded surfaces with infinite cyclic knot group: Knotted surfaces in and

 \subsection{Pushed-in Seifert surfaces for Alexander polynomial one knots.}

 We prove Theorem~\ref{thm:PushedInIntro} from the introduction, which states that any two pushed-in Seifert surfaces of the same genus for an Alexander polynomial one knot are topologically ambiently isotopic in $D^4$. \medbreak Recall that a \emph{sublagrangian} for a nonsingular $\varepsilon$-Hermitian form $(H,\lambda)$ is a direct summand $M \subseteq H$ such that $\lambda(M \times M)=0$ (i.e.\ $M \subseteq M^\perp$).
 A sublagrangian is a \emph{Lagrangian} if~$M=M^\perp$.
 For a nonsingular $\varepsilon$-quadratic form $(H,\lambda,\mu)$, the definitions are identical, with the additional requirement that~$\mu(M)=0$.
+The following lemma is known to those familiar with L-theory.
+For instance, given a sublagrangian $i \colon M \hookrightarrow H$, the result follows quite promptly from~\cite[Proposition 2.2]{RanickiAlgebraicSurgery}, provided one assumes that $i^* \widehat{\lambda} \colon H \to M^*$ is surjective.
+Since our argument is elementary (Ranicki's proof is more involved because his statement is more general) and since most of our work goes into establishing that $i^* \widehat{\lambda}$ is surjective, we include a proof for the readers' convenience.

 \begin{lemma} Let~$(H,\lambda)$ be a nonsingular~$\varepsilon$-Hermitian form on a free $\Lambda$-module~$H$.
 If~$M \subseteq H$ is a half-rank sublagrangian, then~$M$ is a Lagrangian. \end{lemma}

 \begin{proof} We know that~$M \subseteq M^\perp$ and must show that~$M=M^\perp$.
 Equivalently, we must show that~$M/M^\perp=0$.
 We will show that~$M/M^\perp$ is both torsion and torsion-free. \begin{claim} The inclusion~$M^\perp \hookrightarrow H$ is split and~$M^\perp \subseteq H$ is a half-rank summand. \end{claim} \begin{proof} Consider the exact sequence~$0 \to M^\perp \to H \xrightarrow{\iota^* \widehat{\lambda}} M^*$.
 It now suffices to show that~$\iota^* \widehat{\lambda}$ is surjective: since $M^*$ is free and~$\operatorname{rk}_\Lambda(M^*)=\operatorname{rk}_\Lambda(M)=\frac{1}{2}\operatorname{rk}_\Lambda(H)$, the result would then follow.
 Since~$\lambda$ is nonsingular,~$\widehat{\lambda}$ is surjective and so it suffices to prove that~$\iota^*$ is injective.
 This occurs if and only if~$\operatorname{Ext}_\Lambda^1(H/M,\Lambda)=0$.
 But since~$M$ is a summand, it follows that~$H \cong M \oplus H/M$.
 Since~$H$ is free,~$H/M$ is projective over $\Lambda$ and therefore free over $\Lambda$~\cite[Chapter V, Corollary 4.12]{LamSerre}.
 Thus~$\operatorname{Ext}_\Lambda^1(H/M,\Lambda)=0$, so ~$\iota^* \widehat{\lambda}$ is surjective and thus~$M^\perp \hookrightarrow H$ is a split injection, as claimed. \end{proof}